corbtastik/todos-data/README.md

 ```
 ### Todo(s) Data Rest API

-Todo(s) Data Microservice also uses ``spring-boot-starter-data-rest`` to blanked our data model in a REST API, one that support paging and sorting (whoop-whoop).
+Todo(s) Data Microservice also uses ``spring-boot-starter-data-rest`` to blanked our data model in a REST API, one that supports paging and sorting (whoop-whoop).

 ```kotlin
 @Repository("todos")